 I try to relax as much as possible.
 I tend to listen to Drake and some UK Rap, along with other artists to get in the zone.

-Tell us what your Secret Weapon is when you step onto the field and how it gives you the edge over your opponents, both physically and mentally.
+Tell us what your Secret Weapon is.
+When you step onto the field, how it gives you the edge over your opponents, both physically and mentally.

-Playing at the top level you need to maintain in good physical condition.
-This includes diet, training etc. If you aren’t in the best condition there is always someone waiting in the wings to take your place.
+Playing at the top level, you need to maintain peak physical condition.
+This includes diet, training etc. If you aren’t in the best condition, there is always someone waiting in the wings to take your place.

-Did you suffer any injuries during your development as a player that triggered your openness to protective apparel and Storelli.
+Did you suffer any injuries during your development as a player that triggered your openness to protective apparel and Storelli equipment?

 Is Thierry Henry the reason why you chose number 14?